ETIMC/Report/typst/sections/Sprint 2.typ

 == Ableton Live setup
 In Ableton Live a new project was set up with two MIDI tracks.
 Each track was assigned a different input MIDI channel and was then given an instrument (@fig:abletonTwoInstrument).
 The two instruments were drums and piano.
 These instruments were chosen as they were easily recognizable, very different sounding, and their real counterparts very different looking.

 During the configuration of Ableton Live, it was decided to not prioritize looping functionality (Requirement 8, @table:usabilityRequirements).
 This decision was made since Ableton Live already implements looping.
-Therefore it seemed wiser to focus on other aspects of the product as the user would already be able to use looping by using the required instance of Ableton Live.
+Therefore it seemed wiser to focus on other aspects of the product as the user would already be able to use looping through Ableton Live.

 #figure(
-  [BILLEDE FRA ABLETON PÅ DAVIDS BÆRBAR],
+  image("../images/Ableton-2Tracks.png", width: 50%),
   caption: [Ableton Live 11 setup for playing playing different instruments on different MIDI channels.]
 ) <fig:abletonTwoInstrument>